fivunlm/cppstreams/README.md

 * Work with standard map
 * Work with standard set
 * Work with standard queue?
-* Test it with real objects and structs
+* Test it with containers of complex objects and structs
 * Add more tests.
 * Add *reduce* method
 * Add *sum*